 |Resource||A read-only database containing system objects included with SQL Server 2005.
 Makes upgrading to a new version of SQL Server an easier and faster.
 Because the resource database file contains all system objects, an upgrade can be accomplished by copying the single resource database file to the local server.
 Similarly, rolling back system object changes in a service pack only requires overwriting the current version of the resource database with the older version.|

 |Tempdb||A workspace for holding temporary objects or intermediate results sets.
 It is important to have regular backups of these system databases, however, it is not necessary to back up the tempdb system database because it is rebuilt each time SQL Server is started.
 When SQL Server is shut down, any data in tempdb is deleted permanently.
 For this reason, do not store any application specific data in the tempdb database.
 Leave it exclusively for the SQL Server to use.|

 To perform an SQL point-in-time restore, start BackupAssist and follow these steps:

-- Select the Restore tab
+- Select the File/Apps tab

-- Select SQL point-in-time
+- Select SQL Point-in-Time

 - Select a server